-Come from Away was one of the Broadway shows David and I chose on our recent visit to New York.
+Come From Away was one of the Broadway shows David and I chose on our recent visit to New York.
 An unlikely and poignant musical based on the 39 planes which were diverted to a small Newfoundland town for a week during the 9/11 disaster.

-The story centred on the interactions with town of 7000 people accepting an equal number of bewildered stranded travellers desperate to be with their work colleagues or families.
+The story centred on the interactions with a town of 7000 people accepting an equal number of bewildered stranded travellers desperate to be with their work colleagues or families.

-The story centred on the interactions with town of 7000 people accepting an equal number of bewildered stranded travellers desperate to be with their work colleagues or families.
-The awkwardness, delights, and setbacks which any new relationships include made the story easy to relate to within the dramatic heart rending setting of this life event.
+The awkwardness, delights, and setbacks which any new relationship includes made the story easy to relate to within the dramatic heart-rending setting of this life event.

-Two actors came onto the stage and proceeded to invite donation for an aids foundation.
+Two actors came onto the stage and proceeded to invite donation for an AIDs foundation.
 They championed the director of the foundation and his work, and directed us as the audience to leave our donations with the ushers at the exists.

 By not tuning in with their audience, these two actors drove their own agenda, although for an obviously good cause, cutting across the strong feeling of audience appreciation.